Russia calls on OSCE states to ramp up cyber security efforts

 “We urge concentrating on (the) elaboration and implementation of specific additional confidence building measures in order to secure the cyber security and not to waste breath with unfounded accusations without any fact,” Sergei Lavrov told a meeting of foreign ministers from OSCE countries.

-Lavrov also urged member states to consolidate efforts in the fight against drugs in sport, two days after Russia was banned from the 2018 Pyeongchang Winter Olympic after the International Olympic Committee (IOC) said it had found evidence of “systematic manipulation” of the anti-doping system.
+Lavrov also urged member states to consolidate efforts in the fight against drugs, two days after Russia was banned from the 2018 Pyeongchang Winter Olympic after the International Olympic Committee (IOC) said it had found evidence of “systematic manipulation” of the anti-doping system.

 “We confirm our proposal to establish in the (OSCE) secretariat a separate anti-drug structure,” Lavrov said.

-Note: (This version of the story was corrected to remove reference to sport regarding Lavrov’s call to consolidate efforts in the fight against drugs in paragraph four)